Want 5 quick ways to improve as a podcast host or guest?

 Today, it’s podcasters who need this technique even more.
 You need to be the person who speaks in soundbites, respects the host and says what they need to say to the point and moves on.

 It shows your professionalism and authority.
 It shows your clarity on your topic and your content.
-It also shows that you’ve prepared.
+Lastyl, it shows that you’ve prepared adequately.

 About Michelle Prince